Jenova7/electra-cli/README.md

 # electra-cli

-CLI tools for Electra daemon and blockchain.
+NodeJS CLI tools for Electra daemon and blockchain.

 ## Installation